 CCI’s commissioning team also used the same Studio Sessions to see the drawings for installation, operations and maintenance manuals (IOMs) to upload their balancing comments, and then eventually to turn the Sessions over to controls to start up the units and install all the wiring.
 “Studio was the landing place for basically everyone from engineering through turnover,” says Goduti.
 “We were able to share all of the drawings, submittals, O&Ms, install manuals, really everything applied to the field through the Studio Sessions, which will also be used for servicing later on down the road,” explains Crawford.

 Turnover and owner value

 Hosting all of the project information within Bluebeam Studio meant more detailed O&M packages for owner turnover, as well as servicing post completion.
 “I think we spent five hours putting together a complete package for the O&Ms,” says Goduti.
-We included items of photos and contacts, and a lot of things that owners don't typically see.
-To take a full O&M package comparable to Grove Tower, we're looking at probably two days of just administrative organising.
-A lot of the down-time with that is you couldn't just hand it over to someone that typically puts these books together, who doesn't know the equipment, doesn't know the project, doesn't know any of that.
-With Bluebeam now, we were able to build up the O&Ms as a preliminary copy, send that for review and print it for them or, obviously, give it to them in an electronic format.
+We included items of photos and contacts, and a lot of things that owners don’t typically see.
+To take a full O&M package comparable to Grove Tower, we’re looking at probably two days of just administrative organizing.
+A lot of the down time with that is you couldn’t just hand it over to someone that typically puts these books together, who doesn’t know the equipment, doesn’t know the project, doesn’t know any of that.
+With Bluebeam now, we were able to build up the O&Ms as a preliminary copy, send that for review, and print it for them, or obviously give it to them in an electronic form.
 It cuts down days.”
 The same Session also gets sent to our service techs and the owner’s facilities rep for future servicing of the building.
-“It's really allowed us to give these owners a lot of support and resources they weren't used to seeing and it's been effective enough to help build a relationship between CCI and the owner for future work.”
+“It’s really allowed us to give these owners a lot of support and resources they weren’t used to seeing, and it’s been effective enough to help build a relationship between CCI and the owner for future work.”